 Due to two major work-related injuries, Perry Frahm was no longer able to work in competitive employment and was receiving Social Security Disability Income (SSDI) when he was referred to Easterseals Wisconsin Self-Employment Services (SES) in mid-2015.
 Perry’s goal was to be productive and self-sufficient again and to earn enough income that he would no longer need SSDI.
 Julie Jensen, SES Specialist, helped Perry research self-employment and conducted a self-employment feasibility analysis, followed by a business plan.

 Perry’s home has a number of wooded acres on which the previous owner had tapped the trees to produce syrup.
 Because Perry grew up in a family that tapped maple trees in the woods on their farm and made maple syrup for friends and family as a hobby, Perry had knowledge of the process and the desire to build a successful business from it.
 Existing buildings on the property could be converted to a production facility and a small store to sell his syrup.
-And innovative high-tech equipment existed to help in the processing of the syrup that would make it possible for Perry, with some assistance from family and friends, to make the syrup, stay within disability limitations, and work towards independence.
+And innovative high-tech equipment existed to help process the syrup that would make it possible for Perry, with some assistance from family and friends, to make the syrup, stay within disability limitations, and work towards independence.

 While his first year in business had some weather-related drawbacks, he is very excited and enthusiastic about his progress and has plans to increase his yield by renting additional land with sugar maples and purchasing available sap from others.
-He also plans to branch out and add more maple products as well as other Wisconsin products for sale to his customers.
+He also plans to branch out and add more maple products as well as other Wisconsin products to sell to his customers.

 Did you know one change can make a world of difference?

 For Darrel Jones, the four-generational Auburndale dairy farm is his life.
 “It just kind of gets into your blood,” Jones explained about farming.
 Approximately 25 years ago, Darrel was involved in an ATV accident that paralyzed him from the chest down.
 Darrel and his wife, Kathy, have made quite a few changes since that time in order to successfully continue farming.